 A steep hillside towers in front of me.
 A narrow waterfall cascades in multiple layers down from drifts of snow trapped in crags at the top of the mountains, through trees and into a snaking river far below.
-I sit in the shades of trees, gazing at the waterfall, and enjoying the stillness.
+I sit gazing at the waterfall and enjoying the stillness, with just the sound of the river gushing below me.
+Towering pine trees surround me.

 Please note that some of the links below may be affiliate links.
 If you make a purchase through these links, I earn a small commission at no additional cost to you.
 Read my Disclaimer for more information.